 Chris gulped as he sucked air into his burning lungs.
 ‘What’s this all about?’ he thought nervously as he pulled out a handkerchief from his pocket and mopped his brow.
 His mind went back to his robotic friend that he left in his office on the 65th.
 ‘Did Fiona tell-’

 Before he could finish his thoughts, the aforementioned vixen sauntered up the stairwell, along with a large, muscular lion by her side.
-He wore a tight fitting, forest green military duster with decorative red trims on the collars and cuffs.
+He wore a tight-fitting, forest green military duster with decorative red trims on the collars and cuffs.
 Its front was adorned with brass buttons.
-The coat complimented the lion’s bronze coloured fur, which gleamed in the brightly lit office.
-Underneath the jacket, he wore a black dress shirt and a blood red tie.
+The coat complimented the lion’s bronze-coloured fur, which gleamed in the brightly lit office.
+Underneath the jacket, he wore a black dress shirt and a blood-red tie.
 On his legs were a pair of black dress slacks.
 His platinum-gold hair was cut in a military flat top style and he sported a long and impressively groomed beard.
 He had a lantern-jaw underbite with his two bottom fangs jutting out and his amber eyes were set into a permanent glare.
-He marched forward at a clipped pace, the plush carpet muffling his footfalls from his black combat boots as he and his companion approached the president’s desk.
-They stopped and stood beside the disheveled-looking Chris.
+He marched forward at a clipped pace, the plush carpet muffling the footfalls from his black combat boots as he and his companion approached the president’s desk.
+They stopped and stood beside the dishevelled-looking Chris.

 Fiona turned her head subtly to the red-haired Human and winked slyly at him.
 Chris neither reciprocated nor acknowledged the gesture.
 Instead, he stood ramrod straight and looked in the President’s direction.

 “Kodos,” President Kintobor addressed the lion, an edge of contempt in his voice.
 “How are the preparations going?”